BernieSumption/wp-geo-big-map/readme.txt

 === WP Geo Big Map ===
 Contributors: berniecode
 Tags: geo, wp-geo, map
-Requires at least: 3.1
-Tested up to: 3.2.1

 Adds a full screen map to WP-Geo.
 Install WP-Geo, then this plugin, then place the shortcode [big_map] on any page.